Saurabh Tiwary

 Saurabh Tiwary (born 30 December 1989) is an Indian former cricketer who played as a left-handed middle order batsman.
-He was one of the key batsmen in the Indian team that won the 2008 Under-19 World Cup in Malaysia.
-He was a part of the Indian squad which won the 2010 Asia Cup.
+He was part of the Indian squad that won the 2010 Asia Cup and the 2008 U19 World Cup.
+Tiwary currently serves as the secretary of Jharkhand State Cricket Association.

 Indian Premier League

 He represented Mumbai Indians from the 2008 Indian Premier League.
 He had become a regular player for them in the IPL 2010, where he was dubbed as a left-handed version of Mahendra Singh Dhoni.

 He has won the Under-23 player of the tournament for IPL 2010 representing Mumbai Indians as he had a fairly successful tournament, scoring 419 runs in 16 matches, at an average of 29.92 and strike rate of 135.59.
 He was signed by Royal Challengers Bangalore for the 2011 Indian Premier League at a price of US$1.6 million.
 In 2014 IPL auction, he was signed by Delhi Daredevils for ₹70 lakh.
 After Tiwary was sidelined by an injured shoulder, he was replaced by Imran Tahir.
 In the 2016 IPL, Tiwary and Albie Morkel were traded by the Delhi Daredevils to the new franchise Rising Pune Supergiants.
 In 2016 IPL he scored two promising half centuries against Royal Challengers Bangalore and Mumbai Indians.

 In February 2017, he was bought by the Mumbai Indians team for the 2017 Indian Premier League for ₹30 lakh.
 He scored a half century playing against Kolkata Knight Riders at Eden Gardens on 13 May 2017.
 In January 2018, he was bought by the Mumbai Indians in the 2018 IPL auction.
 In the 2020 IPL auction, he was bought by the Mumbai Indians ahead of the 2020 Indian Premier League.